'The Time Traveler's Wife' Reboot Is Just As Unhinged As The Original

 Advertisement

-Attempting to give the story a more contemporary feel, the eight-part HBO series (showing in the UK on NOW TV) begins with a Kardashians-style piece to camera in which Claire (Leslie) answers questions about her thoughts on love.
+Attempting to give the story a more contemporary feel, the eight-part HBO series (showing in Australia now on BINGE) begins with a Kardashians-style piece to camera in which Claire (Leslie) answers questions about her thoughts on love.
 Soon enough, we jump to another interview, this time with Claire’s husband, Henry (Theo James), who begins to explain the issues associated with spontaneous time travel.
 One of the most significant facts about this involuntary time-hopping (which he refers to as a 'disability') is that no matter what era he arrives in, he's stark naked.

 Illustrating the point with a montage of Henry falling out of the sky with no clothes on, we learn that Claire struggles with his absence, with Henry's travels sometimes lasting for months at a time.
 But while Claire’s time with her husband may be limited in her current reality, it turns out she’s known him for most of her life.
 Unfortunately this isn’t an innocent tale of childhood sweethearts, instead conceiving a reality in which 6-year-old Claire first meets Henry when he’s middle-aged.